postlight/parser/CONTRIBUTING.md

 ### Node.js Version Requirements

-Mercury is built against Node `>= v12.8.1`.
-Since this is the version we run in our CI environments, we recommend you use it when working on the Mercury codebase.
+Postlight Parser is built against Node `>= v12.8.1`.
+Since this is the version we run in our CI environments, we recommend you use it when working on the codebase.

 If you use [nvm](https://github.com/creationix/nvm) to manage Node.js versions and zsh (like [Oh-My-ZSH](https://github.com/robbyrussell/oh-my-zsh)), you can